Python API

 - property boundingbox_layers

-Returns an Accessor to the landmark layers defined in the project.
+to the boundingbox layers defined in the project.

 - property configuration